Antonn114/TCCSEngine/README.md

 ## Introduction

+This is my personal passion project.
+Please expect me to fail miserably!

-TCCSEngine is a (work in progress) game engine that is (aspired to be) entirely text-based.
-It's completely built using C and ncurses.
+TCCSEngine is a graphics engine built using C and ncurses.

-## Building

-### Dependencies
+## Dependencies

-To build TCCSEngine, you'll need:
+To use TCCSEngine, you will need:

-- gcc (13.2.1 or greater)
-- CMake (3.27.4 or greater)
-- ncurses library
+- ncurses.h (Linux/OSX)

-Since ncurses is only available on Linux and OSX, you will need to use WSL2 or a Virtual Machine in order to build this project if you are on Windows.
+## Usage

+This repository already has an example project ready for you to try TCCSEngine.
+The engine is split into modules:

+- TCCSMath (tccsmath.h) - handles mathematical objects like matrices
+- TCCSGraphics (tccsgraphics.h) - handles graphical output and structures like scenes, screens, meshes and more